 Tagines are a type of stew frequently served in Morocco made with a blend of ingredients.
 The name, tagine, comes from the round earthenware pot typically used to prepare a tagine, which looks like this:

 It is not necessary to have a tagine pot yourself to make this dish.
-I’ve been cooking tagines for years, and have yet to invest in one myself.
-I use a large soup pot on top of the stove, and it works just fine.
+I’ve been cooking tagines for years, and have finally just invested in one for my kitchen se a large soup pot on top of the stove, and it works just fine.

 In this vegetarian tagine, garbanzos (also known as chickpeas), eggplant and sundried tomatoes are combined in a savory weeknight stew that is easy to make and easy to serve.
 Add a small side salad, perhaps a bowl of fruit for dessert, and you have a complete and satisfying midweek meal.

 Garbanzos are a legume which are high in fiber and contain 12 grams of protein per cup, which is about the same amount of protein as you would find in two large eggs.
 The protein in garbanzos is considered “incomplete” since chickpeas don’t contain certain essential amino acids that are needed in our diet, whereas eggs provide “complete” protein.
 However, as long as you are eating a varied diet including a wide range of foods with different nutritional profiles, you should be able to get all the nutrients you need to maintain a healthy diet and still enjoy this dish.
 Garbanzos are also a good source of folate and iron and are low in saturated fat.

 - 2 onions, chopped